-- 1) Do not turn off the Router or press the Reset button while the software is being updated. - 2) The Router will reboot after the Upgrading is finished.
+- 2) Before upgrading the Router's firmware, you should write down some of your customized settings to avoid losing important configuration settings of the Router. - 3) Do not turn off the Router or press the Reset button while the software is being updated. - 4) The Router will reboot after the Upgrading is finished.

-4.7.8 Reboot
+4.7.7 Reboot

-Choose "Management"→"Reboot", you can see the screen (shown in Figure 4-111) which allows you to reboot the Router.
+Choose "Management" → "Reboot", you can see the screen (shown in Figure 4-107) which allows you to reboot the Router.

-- 1) After you clicked the Reboot button, please wait for a while before reopening your web browser. - Do not turn off the Router or press the Reset button while the Router is rebooting. - 3) If necessary, reconfigure your PC's IP address to match your new configuration.
+- 1) After you clicked the Reboot button, please wait for a while before reopening your web - 2) Do not turn off the Router or press the Reset button while the Router is rebooting. - 3) If necessary, reconfigure your PC's IP address to match your new configuration.